Does it cost anything to enter the gallery?

 Applications can be made through the Annual Exhibition Call Out which is issued one year in advance.

-The 2019 Annual Call Out is currently OPEN and can be downloaded by clicking here.
+The 2019 Annual Call Out is now closed.

 Do I have to be a Tasmanian artist to exhibit?

-We do focus on Tasmanian artists, however, if you have an interesting project/exhibition that relates somehow to Tasmania then please contact the curator.
+We do focus on Tasmanian artists, however, if you have an interesting project/exhibition that demonstrate a proven connection to Tasmania and responds to the Gallery themes of Wilderness, Environment and Place, we will be happy to hear from you.

 I'm interested in the "Artist in Resident" program, how do I find out more?